riotkit-org/riotkit-do/README.rst

 Task executor - balance between Makefile and Gradle [see documentation_], designed with :heart:   by RiotKit for DevOps.
 ------------------------------------------------------------------------------------------------------------------------

-*Stop writing hacks in Makefile, use Python snippets for advanced usage, for the rest use simple few lines of Bash, share code between your projects using Python Packages.*
+*Easiest and cleanest way to write management scripts and share them between projects, teams and even organizations*

+RKD is a stable, open-source, multi-purpose automation tool which balance flexibility with simplicity.
+The primary language is Python and YAML syntax.

+RiotKit-Do can be compared to **Gradle** and to **GNU Make**, by allowing both Python and Makefile-like YAML syntax.

-**RKD can be used on PRODUCTION, for development, for testing, to replace some of Bash scripts inside docker containers, and for many more, where Makefile was used.**
+**Can be used on PRODUCTION, for development, for testing, to replace some of Bash scripts inside docker containers, and for many more, where Makefile was used.**

 Example use cases